UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 ```
 Note how the following is used:

-- XML elements declare instances of classes (note the absense of any dot characters)
+- XML elements declare instances of classes (note the absence of any dot characters)
    - Remember that all elements without an explicit namespace will have the default Forms namespace. `Button` is part of Forms.
 - XML attributes (of elements) are used to set properties on these objects.